List of Mobile Fighter G Gundam episodes

+Cover of the first DVD volume release by Bandai Entertainment.

 This is a list of episodes from the anime series Mobile Fighter G Gundam.
-The series originally aired on TV Asahi in Japan from April 1, 1994 to March 23, 1995, and later aired on Cartoon Network's Toonami programming block in the United States from August 5 to October 16, 2002.
+The series originally aired on TV Asahi in Japan from April 1, 1994, to March 23, 1995, and later aired on Cartoon Network's Toonami programming block in the United States from August 5 to October 16, 2002.
 The edited version of the Toonami broadcast changed the respective names of the God Gundam and Devil Gundam to Burning Gundam and Dark Gundam, necessitating the alteration of several episode titles.
 The series uses four pieces of theme music: two opening themes and two ending themes.
 For the first twenty-five episodes, the opening theme is "Flying in the Sky" by Yoshifumi Ushima and the ending theme is "Umi Yori Mo Fukaku" (Eng.
 "Deeper Than the Ocean") by Etsuko Sai.
 For episodes twenty-six to forty-nine, the opening theme is "Trust You Forever" by Yoshifumi Ushima and the ending theme is "Kimi No Naka No Eien" (Eng.
 "The Eternity in You") by Inoue Takehide.